Variational Benchmarks for Quantum Many-Body Problems: Introduction

 Determining a consistent metric for physically and chemically relevant ground-state problems is one of the goals of this work.
-To this end, we provide the largest to date curated collection of variational and numerically exact results on strongly correlated lattice models obtained by both state-of-the-art and baseline methods.
-The data we provide include multiple approaches such as exact diagonalization (ED), QMC~\cite{ceperley_quantum_1986} in the auxiliary field algorithm~\cite{Blankenbecler_1981,Sorella_1989,Imada_1989,Shiwei_PRB1997,Hao_PRA2015}, matrix product states (MPS)~\cite{white_density_1992}, variational wave function formulated on a lattice~\cite{Horsch1983}, and neural network-based methods~\cite{carleo_solving_2017}.
-In addition to providing the data, we introduce an indicator of the variational accuracy of these results, named \emph{V-score}, that is suitable for directly comparing classical and quantum computing-based variational approaches.
+To this end, we provide a large, curated collection of variational and numerically exact results on strongly correlated lattice models obtained by both state-of-the-art and baseline methods.
+The data that we provide include multiple approaches, such as exact diagonalization (ED), QMC~\cite{ceperley_quantum_1986} in the auxiliary field algorithm~\cite{Blankenbecler_1981,Sorella_1989,Imada_1989,Shiwei_PRB1997,Hao_PRA2015}, matrix product states (MPSs)~\cite{white_density_1992}, variational wave functions formulated on a lattice~\cite{Horsch1983}, and neural network-based methods~\cite{carleo_solving_2017}.
+In addition to providing the data, we introduce an indicator of the variational accuracy of these results, named the V-score, that is suitable for directly comparing classical and quantum computing-based variational approaches.
 The V-score, obtained as a combination of the mean energy and its variance of a given variational state, allows us to identify what Hamiltonians and regimes are hard to approximate with classical variational methods without prior knowledge of the exact solution.
 Furthermore, we argue that the V-score can be used as a controlled benchmark to quantify the continued progress of quantum algorithms and quantum hardware to simulate those challenging target Hamiltonians.